-The second way to extend the season, even if you are growing the 10 easiest vegetables to grow, is to cover the raised beds with a row cover.
+The second way to extend the season, even if you are planting easy to grow vegetables, is to cover the raised beds with a row cover.
 This protects the plants against both late and early frosts and can hold heat and moisture in the soil.

 Which of these easy to grow vegetables will you plant in your garden?